Mustafa's Photo

 More Info

-The best way to test for usability is to sit back and observe people use the prototype or the application.
-Before anything is clicked, we ask people to explain what they think each element on the screen does.
-That will tell us if we successfully created an interface that effectively communicates its features and functionality.
-Then we proceed with tasks and see if they can be quickly accomplished.
-A utility test is a conversation at the end, and it starts with the following questions: "Now that you have done this, do you see yourself personally using this in the future?"
-Our emphasis is on the individual and the doing.
+The best way to test for usability is to sit back and observe people using the prototype or application.
+Before anything is clicked, we ask users to explain what they think each element on the screen does.
+This tells us if we have effectively communicated the interface’s features and functionality.
+Then, we proceed with tasks to see if they can be quickly and easily accomplished.

 ux is a cycle of steps that moves forward but takes steps back when needed